 The school counseling program at GSU is accredited by the Council for the Accreditation of Counselor Education and Related Programs (CACREP) and it meets academic specifications for Illinois licensure as a Professional Counselor.
-The Illinois State Board of Education (ISBE) has approved the school counseling program at GSU as leading to the School Service Personnel Certificate.
+The Illinois State Board of Education (ISBE) has approved the school counseling program at GSU as leading to the Educator License - School Counseling endorsement.

 Degree Requirements for Counseling Program

 Students must meet all university requirements for a master’s degree.
 All counseling students are required to complete the core courses.
 In addition, there are specific requirements for courses depending on which sequence the student is enrolled in.
 Students should complete their study plan with the advisor before or within the first semester of enrollment to ensure proper progression through the program.
 Although the advisor is available to help students with any questions or concerns regarding curriculum and progression through the program, it is the student’s responsibility to make sure he/she is following the policies and procedures of the program, college, and university.
 Students should refer to program student handbook, university student handbook, and the university catalog for all policies and procedures.
 Total hours required for graduation in School Counseling is 57 hours.

 All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency [formerly the Illinois Basic Skills Test] or the ACT (with a score of 22, includes the writing portion) prior to admission to the program.
 All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before registration for internship and before they will be recommended for the Professional Educator License-Endorsed in School Counseling.

 COUN 6610 Research and Assessment (3)

 COUN 6600 Professional Orientation and Ethical Standards for Counselors (3)